dart-archive/discoveryapis_generator/README.md

 Usage:
 The discovery generator supports the following subcommands:

-  generate
+  package
+  files

-The 'generate' subcommand generates an API package from already downloaded discovery documents.
+The 'package' subcommand generates an API package from already downloaded discovery documents.
 It takes the following options:

 -i, --input-dir              Input directory of discovery documents.
                              (defaults to "googleapis-discovery-documents")